adarshvaloor/KTP-Task-Sussex/README.md

   straightforward chemical degradation, and the mechanism is undetermined.
 - Formulation **A is weakly preferred on impurities only** (lower RRT 1.23, p < 0.001); the difference is small.
-- No Arrhenius / shelf-life extrapolation is attempted — the design and the mass-balance gap do not support it.

 ## Repository contents